 Yes, surge protectors can go bad.
 After a few years of suppressing power surges, a surge protector will eventually lose its ability to protect your devices and appliances effectively.

 Surge protectors provide protection in quantities called joules.
 Think of this as a reservoir of protection.
-If a product has protection of 1000 joules, that means it can take ten hits of 100 joules or one hit of 1000 joules.
+If a product has a protection of 1000 joules, that means it can take ten hits of 100 joules or one hit of 1000 joules.
 As a general rule, the more joules, the better the protection.

 This means that over time, the surge protector will wear out and be damaged.
 Some multiple sockets have a system to assess this degradation.